vincetardy/frontend/code_guidelines.md

 # Code Guidelines

-These guidelines outline the Forward Partners coding style for a constructing a good CSS architecture.
+These guidelines outline the Forward Partners coding style for constructing good CSS architecture.

 **This is a living document, and as such will be continually updated and improved.**